Contributor, Benzinga

 A huge factor to consider when choosing between eToro and Coinbase is the supported tokens.
 The last thing you want to do is to open an account with a platform, only to find that it does not offer your favorite cryptocurrencies.
 It is unlikely that this will be an issue for either platform, as both offer a huge selection of tokens.

-Coinbase offers over 400 tokens on the exchange.
+Coinbase supports over 400 tokens on the cryptocurrency exchange.
 This includes the top tokens, such as Bitcoin (BTC) and Ethereum (ETH), as well as a variety of smaller altcoins.
 If you are hoping to trade it, Coinbase likely offers it.
 However, there are some exceptions, such as tokens that are only available through Coinbase Prime for institutions or unavailable in New York.
+Additionally, Coinbase Wallet allows users to access an even larger pool of tokens.
+It offers every token on the top blockchains, such as Ethereum, Solana, Avalanche and BNB Chain

-eToro vs. Coinbase: Cost and Pricing
+eToro vs. Coinbase: Fees

 Both sites use different fee structures that may be better or worse depending on several factors, such as trading volume.

-eToro charges a flat 1% fee on all transactions.
+eToro charges a flat rate of 1% fee on all transactions.
 It simply adds 1% to the market price that you bought the asset for and keeps the spread.
 The fee is the same regardless of the order size, and there is no way to get lower fees.

-Coinbase has a much more complex fee structure.
+Coinbase fees are much more complex.
 It looks at your total trading volume over the past 30 days to place investors into different “tiers.”
 Each tier has a different fee structure.
 Additionally, there are different fees for liquidity “makers” and “takers.”
 The makers pay a smaller fee than the takers.
 Here is the full table showing the different fees by tier.
 Note that “bps” stands for “basis points” and represents 0.01%.
+There are also different fees for stablecoins and withdrawals.

-eToro vs. Coinbase: Usability
+eToro vs. Coinbase: Security

 Another important factor to look at is how easy the platform is to use.
 This can make a huge difference in the overall experience.